BunsenLabs/bunsen-fortune/README.md

 Many (classical, old) fortune cookie files are folded to max.
 80 chars width.
 I have added this as an option to the script; you can also choose the max. width to fold, always respecting word boundaries.
+This can be useful when fortune is used elsewhere than in a terminal emulator (screensaver, ...).

 ## Customization & Changes